jose1522/embl_test/readme.md

   workers
 - There is one worker per container so that it can be scaled by using `--scale` flag and be more transparent than using processes inside the container

+### FTP Client
+- I chose Vaex to read the csv file because it reads it in chunks and stores it into a temp hdf5 file on disk, trading RAM for physical storage.
+This allows it to potentially handle files larger than RAM size.
+Vaex also offers performance gains over pandas, so it's better suited for this task overall.
+-